mdkamran-stack/Devops_interview-question-asked_2025/intequestions/LLoyd_bank k8s.md

 ## How do you enforce least privilege in Kubernetes?

 Answer: Use RBAC roles → Bind only necessary permissions → Restrict cluster admin → Enable PodSecurityPolicies/OPA.

+## Prometheus and grafana installations what is difference?

+Prometheus Prometheus is a time-series monitoring and alerting system, while Grafana is a visualization and dashboarding tool that can use Prometheus (and others) as a data source.

+**Architecture of prometheus**
+Prometheus scrapes metrics from target server, stores them in a time-series DB, queries with PromQL, integrates with Grafana for dashboards, and uses Alertmanager for notifications.”

 ## ques 4 : how did you check Health of conatiner configuration in k8s.